micahlmartin/nuts/README.md

 These are configurations that are loaded in every environment.
 They are not loaded in a specific order.
 They're useful for configuring various libraries and plugins

 ## Hapi Plugins
 Hapi plugins are configured just like other initializers.
+You can access the Hapi server via `Nuts.server`.

 ```javascript
 // config/initializers/good.js